This can play out in one of two ways:

 - Jordan from My Awkward Sexual Adventure is a Deconstructed Character Archetype - on all the pictures with Rachel after whom he's been pining for 24 years, he is present as this.
 When he finally got a shot with her, he continued to be meek and obedient which ruined any chance of a decent relationship.
 The film is about him being stringed along by Rachel even after they break up.

-- Roderick in Sex And Death 101 takes the low-key yearning route after she told him that she wasn't interested.
-When he makes a move and she turns him down he complains that he has done so many things for her since she said that.
+- Roderick in Sex And Death 101 takes the low-key yearning route after Miranda told him that she wasn't interested.
+When he makes a move and she turns him down, he complains that he has done so many things for her since she said that.
 She immediately points out the problems with this trope.

 - Joseph Heller's Catch-22 brings us Nately, who is madly in love with a prostitute who couldn't care less for him (and would much rather get some much needed sleep), but sticks around him anyway because, well, she's a prostitute and he pays her to, hoping all the while that eventually she'll come to her senses and reciprocate his affection.
 Eventually she does, after finally getting some shuteye, and Nately dies almost immediately thereafter.